erenyusufduran/path/00-microservice/course/02-images.md

 docker image inspect mysql
 docker image push _image_name_ docker logout

+The -f command is used to specify a dockerfile, with an alias of --file
 ```

 - **Official Repositories**: They live at the _root namespace_ of the registry, so they don't need account name in front of repo name.